 Once you’ve signed up to the list, you should receive an automated introductory message; if you don’t receive such a message within a reasonable period of time (up to half a day), you can contact us and we can check to make sure that you were successfully added to the list.

 We’re entirely run on the power and generosity of our members; there’s no glory or material reward in it, but it’s great to be able to help people to have a good time and enjoy anime together!
-If you’re interested in helping out the Officers (or even becoming an Officer yourself!), feel free to talk to the President, Vice President, or other official-looking person at one of our meetings, or email us to discuss ways to help out.
+If you’re interested in helping out the Officers (or even evolving, Pokémon-like, into an Officer yourself!), feel free to talk to the President, Vice President, or other official-looking person at one of our meetings, or email us to discuss ways to help out.
 We’d love to have you aboard!